hjdhjd/homebridge-myq/README.md

   * [Things To Be Aware Of](#aware): some things you should be aware of, including myQ-specific quirks.

 * Advanced Topics
-  * [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md): granular options to allow you to set the camera quality individually, show or hide specific cameras, controllers, and more.
+  * [Feature Options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/FeatureOptions.md): granular options to allow you to show or hide specific garage door openers, gateways, and more.
   * [MQTT](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/MQTT.md): how to configure MQTT support.
   * [Advanced Configuration](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/AdvancedOptions.md): complete list of configuration options available in this plugin.
   * [Changelog](https://github.com/hjdhjd/homebridge-unifi-protect/blob/master/docs/Changelog.md): changes and release history of this plugin, starting with v2.0.